Saint Vincent and the Grenadines at the 2012 Summer Olympics: Swimming

-Tolga Akcayli had a qualifying time of 25.65 seconds in the men's 50m freestyle and entered the Olympics with an universality spot.
+Tolga Akcayli had a qualifying time of 25.65 seconds in the men's 50m freestyle and entered the Olympics with a universality spot.
 His time was 2.77 seconds slower than the B standard Olympic invitation time.
-As a requirement to receive an universality place, Akcayli had competed at the 2011 FINA World Championships prior to the Olympic Games.
+As a requirement to receive a universality place, Akcayli had competed at the 2011 FINA World Championships prior to the Olympic Games.
 On 2 August at the London Aquatics Centre, Akcayli finished the third heat in fifth place.
 With a time of 26.27 seconds, Akcayli did not reach the semi-finals as one of the top sixteen quickest heat competitors.
 After the Olympic freestyle final was completed, Akcayli was 45th out of 58 overall entries.